mastodon/redis_namespace_migration/README.md

 If you use a `REDIS_NAMESPACE` you cannot migrate away from that without some downtime.
-The exact downtime depends on the number of keys you have in redis and where you migrate to.
-We tested a very simple case with 500,000 tiny key/value pairs which took a couple of seconds, but this may vary *a lot* on real-world production data, so you should probably test this on your infrastructure with a dump of the redis database.
+The exact downtime depends on the number of keys you have in Redis and where you migrate to.
+We tested a very simple case with 500,000 tiny key/value pairs which took a couple of seconds, but this may vary *a lot* on real-world production data, so you should probably test this on your infrastructure with a dump of the Redis database.

 The process is always roughly the same:

 1. Stop *all* Mastodon services (web, sidekiq, streaming).
-2. Migrate redis keys to not use namespaces.
+2. Migrate Redis keys to not use namespaces.
-3. Update Mastodon config (no more namespaces, possibly different redis location)
+3. Update Mastodon config (no more namespaces, possibly different Redis location)
 4. Restart Mastodon services

-The difference lies in where to migrate redis keys to.
+The difference lies in where to migrate Redis keys to.

 ### Case 1: Keep Redis Database, Only Remove Namespace

-Redis namespaces were introduced to share a single redis database with other applications.
+Redis namespaces were introduced to share a single Redis database with other applications.
 In the most simple case, you do not (or no longer) need this.
 This would apply if

-* You only ever used this redis database for a single Mastodon instance to begin with, or
+* You only ever used this Redis database for a single Mastodon instance to begin with, or
-* You used to share the redis database with other software or other instances of Mastodon, but no longer do so, or
+* You used to share the Redis database with other software or other instances of Mastodon, but no longer do so, or
-* You share the redis database with other applications but can migrate those away to use something else before starting the Mastodon migration.
+* You share the Redis database with other applications but can migrate those away to use something else before starting the Mastodon migration.

-In this case you only need to rename the keys in redis.
+In this case you only need to rename the keys in Redis.
 An example script to do so is [rename.rb](rename.rb) in this repository.

 You can copy it into your Mastodon code directory (e.g.